imTHAI/docker-dnsmasq-adblock/README.md

 `conf-file=/adblock/domains.txt`
 `addn-hosts=/adblock/hostnames.txt`

-Those files are empties in the image.
+Those files are empty in the image.

 Personally I use the list from https://github.com/notracking/hosts-blocklists This list is daily updated and pretty complete.